-Humanities and Cognitive Sciences High School Summer Institute
+Humanities & Cognitive Sciences Summer Institute

 The annual Humanities and Cognitive Sciences High School Summer Institute is a week-long summer camp that provides a critical thinking forum for high school students to explore the big questions at the intersection of the humanities and cognitive sciences.